AI Architecture User Guide

 Focus on trend continuation setups only.

-Assign bullish/bearish bias only when the most recent CHoCH event confirms the direction.
+Assign bullish/bearish bias only when the most recent ChoCh event confirms the direction.

 Set risk_mode to 'reduced' during the first and last hour of the trading session.